 - Consider implementing a purchasing decision chart to function as a checklist if you deal with a wide range of dollar values and approvals; a purchase requisition form to track purchases (description of goods and services, required quantity, price, delivery and payment details); and/or software.

 Learn more from our section on supply chain management, and, in particular, on finding and managing suppliers.
-Or search Canadian Company Capabilities, a free database of Canadian companies, to find potential suppliers for your needs.
+Or search Canadian Company Capabilities (link no longer available), a free database of Canadian companies, to find potential suppliers for your needs.